julienLofficialSinequa/Sinequa-Retrieval-Augmented-Generation/README.md

 ## <a name="endpoint_list_models"></a> List Models

 Returns the list of available models (model type) that can be used by the client.
-Only models that have been configured in the environment variables [Azure Cognitive Service - Azure OpenAI](#installation_steps_plugin_env_vars_azure) will be listed.
+Only models that have been configured in the environment variables for [Azure Cognitive Service - Azure OpenAI](#installation_steps_plugin_env_vars_azure) will be listed.

 Input sample:
 ```json